blaquee/HeapBp/README.md

 All feedback and suggestions welcomed.

 How to use:

-Fork the project
+Fork the project.

-Build it
+Build it.

-Copy heapbp to your plugins directory
+Copy heapbp to your plugins directory.

-Start x64dbg
+Start x64dbg.

-type `heapbp api` in the commandline to set a heap breakpoint. lift weights.
+type `heapbp api` in the commandline to set a heap breakpoint.

+lift weights.